Sportsvue: Impact of closure

 In the wake of the closure of Sportsvue, Bucks management said that the team would have to take a "hard look at the future" and Fitzgerald noted that other cities were already showing interest in buying the franchise.
 He then officially announced that he was putting the Bucks up for sale on February 5, just three days after the network folded.
 Grocery store magnate Herb Kohl bought the Bucks a month later, keeping them in Milwaukee.
 In a lawsuit later in the year over the 1979 privatization of the club, Fitzgerald claimed that he had not thought of selling the club until Sportsvue failed.

 Brewers owner Bud Selig blamed larger-market teams and the 'territory invasion' hastened by superstations for the failure of Sportsvue.
 Specifically, WGN-TV and its Chicago Cubs coverage was seen throughout Wisconsin on a much more consistent basis as United Video uplinked that Chicago station to providers across the state.
 The Cubs' success in the 1984 season only hampered matters further.

 A more immediate change was that the local stations that carried Brewers and Bucks games, and which had seen their inventories drop with Sportsvue, gained the opportunity to telecast additional games.
 WLRE in the Green Bay market added 16 more Brewers games that were offered by the club after the network's closure, along with six additional Bucks games in the remainder of the NBA season.

 Group W again would attempt to launch a sports network in the state in 1996 with the Wisconsin Sports Network, a joint venture with Warner Cable, which had a reduced schedule of 35 Brewers games and was offered as a basic cable offering.
 The part-time network launched just as Westinghouse was merging with the CBS Corporation; in 1997, Wisconsin Sports Network was folded into the Midwest Sports Channel, which was co-owned with WCCO-TV in Minneapolis.
-A Wisconsin feed of MSC launched on April 1, 1998; this service continues to operate today as Bally Sports Wisconsin.
+A Wisconsin feed of MSC launched on April 1, 1998; this service continues to operate today as FanDuel Sports Wisconsin.